 I recall Cass at the age of 3 with great fondness.
-As the parent of a 3.5 year old I am asked a question about every two minutes.
-Some are new and interesting whilst others remain the same: “When is it time for breakfast?”, “Is it Spring yet?”, “What day is it today?”, “Is it morning?”, “Is it raining?”, “Is it time to play?”, “When will it snow?”.
+As the parent of a 3-year old, I was asked a question about every two minutes.
+Some were new and interesting whilst others remained the same: “When is it time for breakfast?”, “Is it Spring yet?”, “What day is it today?”, “Is it morning?”, “Is it raining?”, “Is it time to play?”, “When will it snow?”.
 It was these seasonal, date and time questions that inspired the purchase of the Viga Wooden Calendar Clock.

 The clock is sturdy, spill proof and wipes down easily.
 It has four wooden feet that prevent sliding when placed flat on a table and also has wall-mounting fittings for hanging.
-The dials have different actions that require different fine motor skills to use and the frame sliders require some precision and grip to slide.
-I would use Sugru to add knobs for children with severe fine motor issues.
+Some of the sliders are a bit difficult to slide.